binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 ## README file
 Always create a README file in the root directory of your project.
 This can be a markdown (.md) or text (.txt) file.
 It will be the entry point for visitors to your project.
 First, include a description of your project.
 If it is multiple paragraphs, provide a short summary in the beginning.

-> Note: Your readme file will also be automatically detected by GitHub (and if it is written as a Markdown file also rendered) and displayed when someone visits your GitHub repository.
+**Note**: Your readme file will also be automatically detected by GitHub (and if it is written as a Markdown file also rendered) and displayed when someone visits your GitHub repository.
+{: .notice}

 [![example](../figures/example_icon.png){:height="36px" width="36px"}](https://github.com/binste/chicago_safepassage_evaluation/blob/master/README.md){:target="_blank"}